-- 402. Plaintiffs incorporate by reference the allegations contained in Paragraphs 1 401 as if fully restated herein. - 403.
+- 402. Plaintiffs incorporate by reference the allegations contained in Paragraphs I- 401 as if fully restated herein. - 403.
 During the class period, Defendants TelexFree, Merill, Wanzeler, Labriola, Craft, Craft Financial, Costa, Waak, Nehra, Law Offices of Nehra and Waak, and Gerald P. Nehra, Attorney at Law, PLLC, fraudulently failed to convey facts material to the TelexFree AdCentral investment packages by failing to produce and file a Registration Statement. - 404.
-In particular, the said Defendants intentionally avoided the requirement to produce a Registration Statement, and intentionally avoided disclosing that the AdCentral packages were, in fact, investments, and that financial returns on the AdCentral investments were derived from the proceeds received from the purchase of such investments, and not from the sale of the VoIP product. - 405.
+In particular, the said Defendants intentionally avoided the requirement to produce a Registration Statement, and intentionally avoided disclosing that the AdCentral packages were, in fact, investments, and that financial returns on the AdCentral investments were ved from the proceeds received from the purchase of such investments, and not from the sale he VoIP product. - 405.
 Said Defendants had actual knowledge of the misrepresentations and omissions of material facts set forth herein. - 406.
-Such misrepresentations and/or omissions were done knowingly for the purpose and effect of concealing the true information about the investments, including their financial condition and operations.

-- 407. Said Defendants received information reflecting the true facts regarding the investment and TelexFree's business practices, exercised control over and/or receipt of the materially misleading misstatements and/or their association with the investment and made them privy to confidential proprietary information concerning these investments. - 408.
-Because of their control and/or association with the investment.
-Defendants were active and culpable participants in the fraudulent scheme. - 409.
+Such misrepresentations and/or omissions were done knowingly for the purpose and effect of concealing the true information about the investments, including their financial condition and operation. - 407.
+Said Defendants received information reflecting the true facts regarding the investment and TelexFree's business practices, exercised control over and/or receipt of the materially misleading misstatements and/or their association with the investment and made them privy to confidential proprietary information concerning these investments. - 408.
+Because of their control and/or association with the investment, Defendants were active and culpable participants in the fraudulent scheme. - 409.
 Said Defendants knew and recklessly disregarded the falsity and misleading nature of the information that they caused to be disseminated to Investors. - 410.
-The ongoing fraudulent scheme described herein could not have been perpetrated over a substantial period of time without the knowledge and complicity of the Defendants. - 411.
-As a result of failure to disclose material facts, as set forth above, including their failure to file the requisite registration material, Investors paid artificially inflated prices for worthless membership interests in the investment during the Class Period. - By virtue of the foregoing, said Defendants have violated Section 11 of the 412 Securities Act, and Plaintiffs and the Class have been damaged thereby, in an amount to be proven at trial.
+The ongoing fraudulent scheme described herein could not have been perpetrated 10 over a substantial period of time without the knowledge and complicity of the Defendants. - 411.
+As a result of failure to disclose material facts, as set forth above, including their failure to file the requisite registration material, Investors paid artificially inflated prices for worthless membership interests in the investment during the Class Period.